lensesio/fast-data-dev/README.md

 ## FAQ

-- Schema Registry UI and Kafka Topics UI need some time to start working.
+- Landoop's Fast Data Web UI tools and integration test requires a few seconds till they fully work.

   That is because the services (Schema Registry and Kafka REST Proxy) have to start and initialize before the UIs can read data.
 - When you start the container, Schema Registry and REST Proxy fail.

   This happens because the Broker isn't up yet.
 It is normal.
-Supervisord will restart them and they will work when Broker is up.
+Supervisord will make sure they will work automatically once the Broker starts.
-- What resources does this need?
+- What resources does this container need?

-  An idle, fresh ran container will need about 1.5GiB of RAM.
-We spawn 4 JVM based apps after all.
-Once you start working, your mileage will vary.
-In our experience it is Connect that can turn to a memory hog.
-We set its heap size to 1GiB but this may not be enough.
+  An idle, fresh container will need about 1.5GiB of RAM.
+As at least 4 JVM applications will be working in it, your mileage will vary.
+In our experience Kafka Connect usually requires a lot of memory.
+It's heap size is set by default to 1GiB but you'll might need more than that.

 - I want to see some logs.

   Every application stores its logs under `/var/log` inside the container.